📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Once you’ve decided you’re ready to make the big move, it’s best to get in touch with a relocation expert to guide you on the path you should follow.
 It’s not mandatory, but it helps you save time, effort, and money you could lose by making mistakes.

-Ideally, start the process at least 4 to 6 months before you intend to move.
-Getting an appointment at AIMA can be extremely tricky due to the high volume of interest.
+It’s best to begin the process at least 4 to 6 months before your planned move.
+Securing an appointment with AIMA can be quite challenging because of the high demand.

 During your interview, be prepared to answer any questions about your move, your financial proof, and anything related.
 Then, you will pay the necessary fees and track your application status.